Skip to Content

 Difficulty: Easy

 One of the easier plantation walks in the Isle of Man is through Archallagan.
-At almost 150 years old, Archallagan is one of the oldest plantations on the island.
-It’s home to a staggering 2000 species of trees.
+At almost 150 years old, Archallagan is one of the oldest plantations on the island, home to a staggering 2000 species of trees.

 Due to its good network of trails and child-friendly footpaths, Archallagan is a popular choice with dog walkers and families.
 Unless it’s wet and boggy, young children should be able to walk here quite easily.

-There are some nice features within this plantation, such as picnic areas, viewpoints and ponds.
-The largest of the ponds is quite a highlight, attracting plenty of wildlife, and it’s also a great spot to watch the sunset during the summer months.
+There are some nice features here, such as picnic areas, viewpoints and ponds.
+The largest pond is quite a highlight, attracting plenty of wildlife, and is a great spot to watch the sunset during the summer months.

 Isle of Man Walking Routes